PK: Out of the Shadows

-PK: Out of the Shadows (known as Donald Duck PK in Europe) is a 2002 action-adventure video game developed by Ubi Soft Montreal and published by Ubi Soft.
+PK: Out of the Shadows (known as Donald Duck PK in Europe) is a 2002 action-adventure video game developed by Ubi Soft Casablanca and published by Ubi Soft.
 It stars Donald Duck as Paperinik or "PK" as he battles to stop the Evron Empire from taking over Earth.
 The game is based on the Italian comic book series PK – Paperinik New Adventures.

+The game was released on October 4 2002, to mixed reviews from critics; some praised the voice acting, but criticized some level designs and lack of originality.

 Plot

 Donald Duck works as a security guard in the Ducklair Tower.
 He falls asleep and starts dreaming of Daisy Duck and his nephews Huey, Dewey and Louie teasing him.
 He wishes he was a superhero.
 An artificial intelligence known as One agrees to help him.
 He is given a future technological weapon, a new voice, and the new name PK.
 Before PK can begin his training, they are alerted to the Evronians attack on Earth, prompting One to send PK out to defeat them as 'on the job training'.